 *Jensen, M., 1986, Agency Costs of Free Cash Flow, Corporate Finance, and Takeovers, American Economic Review 323-329.

-Methodological Approaches in Corp.
-Governance I – Endogeneity & Natural Experiments
+Methodological Approaches in Corporate Governance I – Endogeneity & Natural Experiments (1 week)

 Athey, S. and G. Imbens, 2017, The State of Applied Econometrics: Causality and Policy Evaluation, Journal of Economic Perspectives 31(2), 3-32.

-Atanasov, V. and B. Black, 2017, The Trouble with Instruments: Re-examining Shock-based IV Design, SSRN working paper.
+*Atanasov, V. and B. Black, 2020, The Trouble with Instruments: The Need for Pre-treatment

 *Roberts, M. and T. Whited, 2013, Endogeneity in Empirical Corporate Finance, Handbook of the Economics of Finance (PA), 493-572.

-Methodological Approaches in Corporate Governance III – DDR
+Methodological Approaches in Corporate Governance III – Panel Regressions & DDR (1 week)

 *Roberts, M. and T. Whited, 2013, Endogeneity in Empirical Corporate Finance, Handbook of the Economics of Finance (PA), 493-572 (sections on Matching and DDR).